 Mental Health + The Power of Running

-While I don’t have a family history of T1D (every doctor seems to ask this question), I do have a family history of anxiety, depression, and suicide (no doctor seems to ask this one).
+While I don’t have a family history of type 1 diabetes (T1D) (every doctor seems to ask this question), I do have a family history of anxiety, depression and suicide (no doctor seems to ask this one).
 As we are self-managing a chronic disease through numerous daily choices, our mental health is inextricably tied to our physical health.
-Not only can Type 1 diabetes exacerbate anxiety and depression, but the reverse is also true.
+Not only can type 1 diabetes exacerbate anxiety and depression, but the reverse is also true.
 It is all too easy to enter a downward spiral.